dfinity/internet-identity/demos/test-app/README.md

-# Selenium Test App
+# Test App

 This app is used by the Internet Identity Selenium tests.
-It contains additional functionality for testing and debugging that is not required to integrate with Internet Identity.
-See `demos/using-dev-build` for a minimal example.
+It contains additional functionality for manual testing and debugging that is not required to integrate with Internet Identity.
+See `demos/using-dev-build` for a minimal example on how to authenticate with II.

 ## Getting Started